Knowledgator/GLiClass.c/Readme.md

 }
 ```
 ## Docker
-Also some GLiClass models already have their own dockerized version, you can find them on our [official dockerhub](https://hub.docker.com/repositories/knowledgator)
+Also, some GLiClass models already have their own dockerized version, you can find them on our [official dockerhub](https://hub.docker.com/repositories/knowledgator)

-General principle of using dockerized models
+The general principle of using dockerized models
 1. Pull the image:
     ```bash
     docker pull knowledgator/gliclass-specific-version